vincejstraub/article-ai-gov-framework/index.md

 ## Concept map

-The labels we give to the three domains we use to group concepts are: the (a) **operational**, (b) **epistemic**, and (c) **normative domain**, defined below.
+The labels we give to the three domains we use to group concepts are the (a) **operational**, (b) **epistemic**, and (c) **normative domain**, briefly defined below (see paper for details).
 The concepts in each of the three domains are not necessarily synonymous but are all used to discuss AI-GOV in a similar way.
 Each domain, therefore, loosely functions as a ‘semantic field’, an aggregate of words that all share a core meaning related to a specific topic.

 **Operational domain**